How to choose the best Digital Marketing KPIs

 Even with the best strategy, you still need to track the right KPIs to know if your efforts are working as expected and to steer them in the right direction if they’re not.
 To do so, you first need to go back to your goals.

-The important KPIs for your digital marketing are the ones that will give you the best insight on your goals.
+The important KPIs for your digital marketing are the ones that will give you the best insight into your goals and that give you a measurable value that you can track as digital marketing metrics.

 So the first step is to determine what your goals are.
 Make sure the goals in question are SMART (Specific, Measurable, Achievable, Realistic, and Timely).
 With your goal in mind, just ask yourself: How can I achieve this?